DMV-Nicolas/robotgram/README.md

 * [Gomock (mocking framework)](https://github.com/spf13/viper): Version 1.6.0
 * [Go Validator (struct and field validation)](https://github.com/go-playground/validator): Version 10.16.0
 * [Viper (environment variables)](https://github.com/spf13/viper): Version 1.18.1
+## Code Tour
+If you want to see how the code is done, you can install the 'CodeTour' extension by Jonathan Carter in VSCode, which will provide you with a personalized tour throughout the code! 😁👍